 GET A FREE CHAPTER

 A perfect example of a company putting employee needs before the business is Glassdoor.
 Salaried employees participate in a Vacation Matters policy that allows employees to take vacation time when they need it without worrying about vacation accruals.
-Hourly employees receive up to three weeks of paid time off, as well as two floating holidays and one day off each quarter to volunteer at the non-profits of their choice.
+Hourly employees receive up to three weeks’ paid time off, two floating holidays, and one day off each quarter to volunteer at the non-profits of their choice.

 When you give your employees that mental break, whether it’s time to heal or go on vacation, it gives them time to recharge and be ready to work when they get back in the office.

 About Andres Pira – philanthropist, real estate tycoon, author, speaker, and global citizen.
 Andres Pira enjoys living in Thailand where his journey began from Homeless to Billionaire.